 Overview

-All courses are taught in English at CIEE Santiago by local faculty who are mindful of students' academic needs and interests.
-Your courses will be complemented with co-curricular activities and guest lectures to make learning more interactive, engaging, and contextualized.
-CIEE staff will make every effort to infuse your academics with local culture to ensure the themes of your classes create a meaningful learning experience abroad!
+Each course is complemented with co-curricular activities and guest lectures to make learning more interactive, engaging, and contextualized.
+CIEE staff will infuse your academics with local culture to ensure a meaningful learning experience abroad!

 Follow our Travels: